pmalonis/lfads_analysis/README.md

 # lfads_analysis

-This is the repository for code used in the analysis used in the paper,
+This is the repository for code used in the analysis for the paper,

 >M1 dynamics share similar inputs for initiating and correcting movement
 >Peter J. Malonis, Nicholas G. Hatsopoulos, Jason N. MacLean, Matthew T. Kaufman